Big Brother Naija: Season 8

 The eighth season of Big Brother Naija (titled Big Brother Naija: All Stars) premiered on 23 July 2023 with 20 housemates.
 It included The season featured former housemates and fan favorites from previous seasons of Big Brother Naija.
 Ilebaye Odiniya won the season and received prizes worth ₦120 million.

 Season 9

 The ninth season of Big Brother Naija premiered over two nights on 28 and 29 July 2024 and lasted 71 days, with a total of 28 housemates competing in 14 pairs.
 Kingsley "KellyRae" Sule won the season and received prizes worth ₦100 million, comprising ₦65 million in cash along with other rewards.

 Season 10

 The tenth season of Big Brother Naija premiered over two nights on 26 and 27 July 2025, featuring 29 housemates over a 71-day period.
 Imisi won the season and received prizes worth ₦150 million, comprising ₦80 million in cash along with other rewards.

+Season 11

+The eleventh season premiered on 26 July 2026 on DStv channel 198 and GOtv channel 29 with a record ₦160 million grand prize.
+Ebuka Obi-Uchendu returned as host for his tenth consecutive season.
+It features 24 housemates over 72 days and is still ongoing.